timjogorman/RicherEventDescription/guidelines.md

 even if they use the same words, does not constitute DUPLICATE.

-Remember that DUPLICATE means that a section of text will \textit{not be annotated at all at any point in the process}, and improper use (on text that isn't actually duplicated) will rob us of valuable data.
+Remember that DUPLICATE means that a section of text will *not be annotated at all at any point in the process*, and improper use (on text that isn't actually duplicated) will rob us of valuable data.
 If you're unsure as to whether something is sufficiently similar, offset, or automated to be DUPLICATE, err in favor of fully annotating